Keep it all in the family when you sell real estate to a family member.

 When the offer to purchase meets your satisfaction, your Axess Law real estate lawyer liaises with your family member’s lawyer and mortgage lender to finalize the sale and transfer the property title.

-Mortgage financing can take longer than buyers expected.
-Axess Law amends the agreement of purchase and sale to push back closing dates when needed.
+If mortgage financing takes longer than you expected, Axess Law amends the agreement of purchase and sale to push back closing dates.
 When a new mortgage is approved, we discharge existing loans and prepare the legal documents you need to sign to make the sale complete.

 Questions you ask on selling real estate to a family member or anyone.